I Have Been To The Wall

 row upon row, column by column,

-unending were the names
+unending flow the names

 of those gallant young men